AEONplus/AEONlib/CONTRIBUTING.md

 Online facility tests most likely require authentication credentials.
 It is _not_ necessary to include these credentials in any pull requests.
 However project maintainers may request them in order to verify such tests pass.

 ### Open a PR!
 We look forward to your contribution!
+Project owners will be notified when a PR is submitted and we will review them ASAP.